Lymphoma symptoms

 Infections

-Getting infections more easily and having difficulty getting rid of them can be a symptom of lymphoma.
+Getting infections more easily than you usually would and having difficulty getting rid of them can be a symptom of lymphoma.

 Sweats

-Sweats can happen at any time of the day with lymphoma, but they are most common at night.
-They are often described as ‘drenching’ and can make your nightclothes or bed sheets soaking wet.
+Sweats can happen at any time of the day with lymphoma, but most commonly at night.
+Some people describe them as ‘drenching’ as they make your nightclothes or bed sheets soaking wet.

 Itching